foundation/inky/README.md

 ## Custom Elements

-Inky simplifies the process of creating HTML emails by expanding out simple tags like `<row>` and `<column>` into full table syntax.
+Inky simplifies the process of creating HTML emails by expanding out simple tags like `<Row>` and `<column>` into full table syntax.
 The names of the tags can be changed with the `components` setting.

 Here are the names of the defaults: